jjspoelstra/interactive-nba-history/README.md

 Media queries need to be optimized furhter, so that mobile users will have an enjoyable experience using the website as well.
 This client-side portion of this project will eventually be ported to React.

+There are some issues with games registering as the wrong color, or being credited next to a certain team.
+I expect this issue would be easier to fix with react than within EJS.

 # Lessons Learned:
 Scraping capabilities and how finnicky and inconsistent the websites can be in terms of where data is kept.
 It is not always uniform, so we have to find ways to work around this inconsistency.
 Pros and Cons of EJS as a templating language - useful for smaller applications, but large pages become cumbersome.